MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 </edmx:Edmx>
 ```

-[!Note]: We omit the **function/action** building because it's same as non-convention model builder.
+[!Note]: We omit the **function/action** building because it's the same as the non-convention model builder.

 ### Conventions

-Wow, how the convention model builder do that!
+Wow, how did the convention model builder do that!
 Actually, convention model builder uses a set of **pre-defined** rules (called *conventions*) to achieve this.
-If you open the source code for [`ODataConventionModelBuilder`](https://github.com/OData/WebApi/blob/master/OData/src/System.Web.OData/OData/Builder/ODataConventionModelBuilder.cs), You can find the following codes at the beginning of the `ODataConventionModelBuilder` class:
+If you open the source code for [`ODataConventionModelBuilder`](https://github.com/OData/WebApi/blob/master/OData/src/System.Web.OData/OData/Builder/ODataConventionModelBuilder.cs), you can find the following code at the beginning of the `ODataConventionModelBuilder` class:

 ```C#
 private static readonly List<IConvention> _conventions = new List<IConvention>